ilri/odktools/README.md

 ---
 ### FormhubToJSON
 OnaData/Formhub stores ODK submissions in a [Mongo](https://www.mongodb.org/) database.
-Although OnaData/Formhub provides exporting functions to CSV and MS Excel it do not provide exporting to more interoperable formats like [JSON](http://en.wikipedia.org/wiki/JSON).
+Although OnaData/Formhub provides exporting functions to CSV and MS Excel it does not provide exporting to more interoperable formats like [JSON](http://en.wikipedia.org/wiki/JSON).
 FormhubToJSON is a small Python program that extracts survey data from MongoDB to JSON files.
 Each data submission is exported as a JSON file using OnaData/Formhub submission UUID as the file name.
 #### *Parameters*
   - m - URI for the Mongo Server.
 For example mongodb://localhost:2701
   - d - OnaData/Formhub database. "formhub" by default.